-The proposed activity is found on a catchment system that drains into the World Heritage listed Great Barrier Reef.
+The proposed activity is found on a catchment sytem that drains into the World Heritage listed Great Barrier Reef.
 However due to the following reasons and management practises the activity will have minimal impact on the GBR.
-Especially those issues concerning erosion and increased sedimentation into the catchment.
+Especially those issues concerning erosion and increased sedmentation into the catchment.

-It is situated some 195km upstream of the Herbert River inlet and over 200km from the nearest point of the Great Barrier Reef Marine Park .
+1. It is situated over 550km upstream at the furthermost head waters of the system.
 Please refer to Attachment Two, Map 1.

-The majority of streams within the activity are of stream order one and represent a very small proportion of the entire system.

-Because of points 1 and 2 most contaminants are either filtered out or perish before reaching the GBR.

-The streams are ephemeral and flow for only short periods during the wet season.

-Proponents will maintain a non-cleared buffer zone around all streams as per the decision notice conditions.

-Boundary lines to be clearly marked to ensure clearing activities maintain agreed distance from streams.
-All clearing will take place outside of Wet Season.

-Suitable pasture and or crop stubble cover during non cropping periods will minimise erosion.

-Sowing cleared areas before wet season with suitable pasture species to establish good ground cover.
-Maintain sufficient ground cover during the wet season.

-The majority of site chosen has minimal slope of <1% that will help minimise erosion.

-Any sites with >2% slope will follow the design and implementation conditions described in 'Attachment 1, page 6, point 3 of the Decision Notice', see Attachment Three.
+- 2. The streams adjacent to the activity are stream order one and represent a very small proportion of the entire system. - 3.
+Because of points 1 and 2 most contaminants are either filtered out or perish before reaching the GBR. - 4.
+The streams are ephemeral and flow for only short periods during the wet season. - 5.
+Proponents will maintain a non-cleared buffer zone 100m from any creek line. - 6.
+Boudaryline to be clearly marked to ensure clearing activities maintain agreed distance from streams. - 7.
+All clearing will take place outside of Wet Season. - 8.
+Suitable pasture cover during non cropping periods will minimise erosion. - 9.
+Sow cleared areas before wet season with suitable pasture species to establish good ground cover. - 10.
+Maintain sufficient ground cover during the wet season. - 11.
+The site chosen has well drained soils. - 12.
+The site chosen has minimal slope of <1% that will help minimise erosion. - 13.
 There will be minimum soil tillage during wet season.

-Once cropping is established there will be a practise of minimum to zero till when sowing crops.

-All chemicals will be used in accordance to state and manufacturer recommendations.